My Public Persona

 We need to learn to take this matter more seriously than we’ve been doing!

-Here are some of my essays on the topic (mostly though they're offline at the moment, and I'll restore them one of these days at the new blog site when I get time, but meanwhile if you're keenly interested and get a 404, you could find the post in the Wayback Machine at archive.org):
+Here are some of my essays on the topic (mostly though they're offline at the moment, and I'll restore them one of these days at the new blog site when I get time, but meanwhile if you're keenly interested and end up having to find the article in the Wayback Machine at archive.org, let me know):

 I’ve been trying to keep my Climate Change page